teltek/PumukitLmsBundle/README.md

 For the OpenEDX integration, an XBlock is also needed:
 - [PuMuKIT2 Opencast Video XBlock](https://github.com/teltek/pumukit2-opencast-video-xblock)

-The new Atto Editor integration for Moodle is meant to replace the classical integracion through a mix of repository/filter/block plugins [here](https://github.com/teltek/PuMuKIT2-moodle-bundle)
+The new Atto Editor integration for Moodle is meant to replace the classical integration through a mix of repository/filter/block plugins [here](https://github.com/teltek/PuMuKIT2-moodle-bundle)
 At the moment, there are a couple of missing features:
 * Moodle Playlists support
 * Search and publish public videos (published on the WebTV channel)